 Arkansas Field Trips for Homeschoolers

 Arkansas is a state full of rich history, culture and natural beauty.
 Homeschoolers in the state can learn about all the distinct aspects that make up the Natural State and more by going on an educational trip in Arkansas.
 From the diverse landscapes like mountains, forests, and intricate cave systems found in its parks, to the plentiful museums and historic buildings, there is no shortage of homeschool field trips in Arkansas.
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.

 To get started, have your child become familiar with this printable map of Arkansas.
 They can locate and then label the state capital, hometown, and other important cities.
 You’ll also find Time4Learning lesson tie-ins that you can download at the end of this post to help supplement your field trips in Arkansas.